mamemo/Voting-Prediction/README.md

 ### K-Nearest Neighbors

 For the Nearest Neighbors with k-d Tree model we had to compare how it performs with different k values, being k the number of nearest neighbors to be analized, and different amounts of attributes (r1, r2 and r2 with r1) (as well as with the other models).
 All the experiment combinations were tested 10 times and the value that appears in the table is the mean of all.
-The k-d tree model was implemented from scratch and you can follow the algorithm and read the commented explanations on [K_Nearest_Neighbors.py](../master/tec/ic/ia/p1/models/K_Nearest_Neighbors.py).
+The k-d tree model was implemented from scratch and you can follow the algorithm with specific commented functions at [K_Nearest_Neighbors.py](../master/tec/ic/ia/p1/models/K_Nearest_Neighbors.py).

 First we compared the accuracy of the k-d tree without with different k values, with the country results.
 Including the classification r1, r2 and r2 with r1.
 We make this to see the behavior of the accuracy as the k value changes, comparing the training set with test set.

-The threshold is in the range of 0 to 1, where 1 is 100%.
-It is important to mention that as the node of a tree classifies the data, how closer to 1 is its deviation (value of the chi square), the classification will be worse.

 The results are: